Dorothy Dandridge: Marriages and relationships

 During an engagement at the Cotton Club, Dandridge met Harold Nicholas, a dancer and entertainer.
 They married at a Hollywood ceremony on September 6, 1942.
-Guests at their wedding included Oscar-winner Hattie McDaniel, jazz singer Etta Jones, and choreographer Nick Castle.
+Guests at their wedding included Oscar-winner Hattie McDaniel and choreographer Nick Castle.
 They had an unhappy marriage, which deteriorated because of Nicholas' womanizing and inattentiveness.
 By 1948, Nicholas had abandoned his family.
 Dandridge filed for divorce in September 1950, and it was finalized in October 1951.

-Dandridge had given birth to her only child, Harolyn Suzanne Nicholas, on September 2, 1943.
-While she was in labor, Nicholas left her stranded at her sister-in-law's home without the car when he went to have sex with her best friend.
+Dandridge gave birth to her only child, Harolyn Suzanne Nicholas, on September 2, 1943.
+While she was in labor, Nicholas left her stranded at her sister-in-law's home without the car when he went to play golf.
 At first, Dandridge refused to go to the hospital without him.
 Harolyn's delayed birth required the use of forceps.
 This may have resulted in the brain damage that left her requiring lifelong constant care.
 Dandridge blamed herself for her daughter's condition, and for not getting to the hospital sooner.
 Harolyn was unable to speak and never recognized Dandridge as her mother.
 Dandridge was private about her daughter's condition; she didn't publicly speak about it until a 1963 appearance on The Mike Douglas Show.

 While filming Carmen Jones (1954), she began an affair with director Otto Preminger that lasted four years, during which Preminger advised her on career matters.
 He demanded that she accept only starring roles after her success in his film.
 Dandridge later regretted following his advice.
 She became pregnant by him in 1955, but was forced to have an abortion by the studio.
 She ended the affair when she realized that Preminger had no plans to leave his wife to marry her.
-Their affair was depicted in the HBO Films biopic Introducing Dorothy Dandridge, in which Preminger was portrayed by Austrian actor Klaus Maria Brandauer.
+Their affair was depicted in the biopic Introducing Dorothy Dandridge, in which Preminger was portrayed by actor Klaus Maria Brandauer.

 Dandridge married Jack Denison on June 22, 1959.
 They divorced in 1962, amid financial setbacks and allegations of domestic violence.
 Dandridge discovered that the people who were handling her finances had swindled her out of $150,000, and she owed $139,000 in back taxes.
 She was forced to sell her Hollywood home and place her daughter in a California state mental institution, Camarillo State Hospital.
 Dandridge moved into a small apartment on Fountain Avenue in West Hollywood, California.